mathswang/LatentTreeModel/README.md

 These scripts implement real data clustering analysis based on multiple clustering algorithms and evaluates the clustering results using both internal and external metrics (Table 4 in the paper).

+## Notes
+Methods that integrate Graph Convolutional Networks (GCN) are not reproducible using the code in this repository.